rasunag27/Matlab-codes/README.md

 # Codes
-This Repository contains codes done in different programming programming languages which include Matlab, C++ and Python.
+This Repository contains projects done in programming languages like Matlab, C++ and Python.
+The project also contains simulations done using OpenFoam.
-Each programming language contains different codes.